 The 2021 NFL Draft is set to be held in Cleveland from April 29 to May 1 and while the draft order was initially set after the Super Bowl, things have changed near the top since then.

-Following Tampa Bay's win over Kansas City in Super Bowl LV, the order for the first round was set.
-How we got there is outlined below, but a trade in late March between the San Francisco 49ers and Miami Dolphins and another between the Dolphins and Philadelphia Eagles has shaken things up.
+Following Tampa Bay's win over Kansas City in Super Bowl LV, the order for the first round was determined.
+How we got there is outlined below, but several trades, notably a pair in late March involving the Miami Dolphins and two other teams, have since shaken things up.
 So here's how the first 32 picks will go when the first round starts on April 29.

 Note: 2020 regular-season record listed in parentheses.

 Current Draft Order

 2. New York Jets (2-14)